baichuanzhou/baichuanzhou.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm Baichuan Zhou, a senior undergraduate at Beihang University.
 Currently, I am a research intern at [State Key Laboratory of Software Development Environment](https://ev.buaa.edu.cn/info/1035/1862.htm), advised by [Prof. Lei Huang](https://huangleibuaa.github.io/).
-My research interests are generally in Computer Vision, Multimodal Language Models and Embodied AI.
+My research interests are generally in Computer Vision, Multimodal Language Models and Embodied AI. \
-To elaborate, I'm interested in:
+To elaborate, I'm interested in: \
     - Interpreting how LLM/MLLMs encode their representations through transformers.
-(Interpretation)
+(Interpretation) \
     - Building generalist agents that are capable of handling a variety of computer vision/multimodal tasks.
-(Application)
+(Application) \
     - Improving the robustness and safety of Foundation Models.
-(Safety)
+(Safety) \

-My short term goal is to pursue a PhD in Artificial Intelligence, and my long term goal is to explore ways to help reach Artificial General Intelligence.
+My short term goal is to pursue a Ph.D. in Artificial Intelligence, and my long term goal is to explore ways to help reach Artificial General Intelligence.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.